BraneFramework/manual/src/system-admins/installation/dependencies.md

 <img src="../../assets/img/glibc-version.png" alt="The top line of the result of running 'ldd --version'" width="600" />

 If you do not meet this requirement, you will have to compile `branectl` (and any other non-containerized binaries) yourself on a machine with that version of GLIBC installed or lower.
-In that case, also install the [compilation dependencies](#compilation-dependencies).
+Instruction on how to compile Brane can be found in the [specification](/specification/development/compilation.html)

 ## Next